EarthPol/earthpol.com/docs/Towny/townycommands.md

 # All Towny Commands

 Below is a list of all current towny commands, their formatting, and the actions they preform.
+Link to Towny wiki: https://github.com/TownyAdvanced/Towny/wiki/Towny-Commands

 :::tip